Martinsville Seven: Events

 Floyd's attackers then dragged her into an embankment in the woods, where they resumed raping her.
 This time, however, there were more attackers.
 Floyd later testified she had been raped "every bit of twelve or fourteen times," and felt something penetrate her rectum.
 She was finally released after her last attacker told her, "Now when I finish with you I'm going to turn you loose."

-At 7:30 p.m., after dark, she went to Mary Wade's house for shelter, begging for help.
+At 7:30 p.m., after dark, Floyd went to Mary Wade's house for shelter, begging for help.
 The Wades called an ambulance for her.
 Mary Wade later told the court that there were clear signs that Floyd had been raped."She was crying and asked me to call an ambulance.
 She said thirteen boys had raped her.
 She had a blue sweater on and on the arm it was torn.
 There was scratches on her arms.
 Her clothes was kind of hanging off and her hair tangled up.
 Her thighs were redrubbed like.
 Her princess slip was on and shirt and sweater.
 She did not have on any bottom clothes."Based on her account, in which she claimed to have been raped by 13 black men, the police quickly arrested Frank Hairston Jr. and Booker Millner.
 Four more suspects were arrested that night, based in part on the first two men's confessions.
 By the next morning, all the men in custody had signed confessions.
 The last to be arrested, Joe Henry Hampton, was taken into custody on January 10.
 He confessed to Mary Wade that he and several other men had raped Floyd prior to his arrest.
 After Wade told him to turn himself in, he waited for the police and was arrested at Wade's home.

 All but one man were in their early 20s.
 After being held by police overnight, the first six all signed confessions, implicating themselves and each other.
 All admitted to being present at the crime, including Joe Hampton, although not all took part in rape.
 Only three of the accused had a prior criminal record, with Joe Henry Hampton being a habitual truant with a prior conviction for grand larceny and most of the men were employed.
 When the NAACP appealed their convictions, its defense team noted that when the police had questioned the men, they had been drinking for some time, and they were not allowed to consult lawyers or their families.

 The officials separated the men.
 To protect them from mob violence, they took them to other jails outside Henry County.
 The preliminary hearing occurred about a month later, and the grand jury two months after that.
 A grand jury (which included both black and white members) indicted all the men.
 Their quick arrest assured the community that stability was being preserved.
 Authorities showed increased professional conduct and procedures since the controversial arrest and execution of Odell Waller during World War II (he was initially represented at trial by the Trotskyite Revolutionary Workers League and ultimately executed).